The Business Platinum Card® from American Express review

 How much are points worth?

-Points are worth 2 cents each (on average) when transferred to airlines and hotel partners and used to book travel.
+Points are worth 2 cents each (on average) when transferred to airlines and hotel partners and used to book travel, according to The Points Guy’s latest monthly valuation.
 However, you’ll only get 0.6 cents to 0.7 cents per point if you redeem your Amex points for other options like merchandise with select retailers or statement credits to your account.

 Amex Business Platinum: Benefits

-Starting Jan.
+Since the offer’s addition in Jan.
 10, 2021, you’ll be able to receive a complimentary night/$150+ property credit after booking an eligible stay at participating Hotel Collection locations through American Express Travel, or another a complimentary night/$250+ property credit for doing the same at a participating Fine Hotels + Resorts property (terms apply).
-To sweeten the deal even more, you’ll also be able to take advantage of the new “Recommended Flights” feature for up to 20 percent off publicly listed route, flight and seat ticket prices on flights for Jan.
-10, 2021 to May 31, 2021 (must be booked between Jan.
-10, 2021, and Mar.
-31, 2021).

 You’ll also get a 35 percent points bonus when you use Amex points to book qualifying airfare through AmexTravel.com.
 Flights that qualify include first or business class flights with any airline or any flight with your selected airline, and this benefit is worth up to 500,000 bonus points per year.